Trust-Codes-Ltd/gs1-compression/README.md

 In addition to the terms of the licence, this source code is provided by Trust Codes Limited, a New Zealand company, on an as-is basis, with no warranty expressed or implied.
 Neither Trust Codes Limited nor the contributors accept any liability for its use nor for any damages caused through its use.
 Trust Codes® is a registered trademark of Trust Codes Limited in New Zealand.

- All Rights Reserved. © Trust Codes Limited 2021.
+ All Rights Reserved.

+  © Trust Codes Limited 2021.

+## License

+Apache-2.0 License